senpainikolay/CS-sem5/Lab1/readme.md

 ## Implementation description

-* Clasic Caesar.
-Shifting the key by ASCII table on encryption and decryption.
+* Clasic Caesar. <br /> Shifting the key by ASCII table on encryption and decryption.

 1. Encryption:
 ```